Health and Physical Education (MAT)

 These courses are the exit requirements for this program.
 Includes teacher certification in P-12 health and physical education

-Degree Assessment: All program coursework with 3.0 cumulative GPA (no more than two "C's" in degree courses); 2.5 cumulative GPA in content course requirements; a "C" GPA or higher in each student teaching; satisfactory performance on all Hallmark Assessment Tasks; Target performance or better on all rubrics.
+Exit Assessment: All program course work with 3.0 cumulative GPA (no more than two “C’s” in degree courses); 2.5 cumulative GPA in content course requirements; “C” or higher in student teaching; satisfactory dispositions assessment; satisfactory performance on all Hallmark Assessment Tasks; Target performance on all rubrics.

 Degree Candidacy: Students not enrolled during the semester in which they intend to graduate must register for degree candidacy as outlined in the Graduate Catalog.